 What is Pinterest?

-You may have heard people talking about Pinterest, one of the fastest-growing social networking websites today.
-While other social networks like Facebook and Twitter focus on personal sharing and status updates, Pinterest is all about collecting and sharing the different things you find on the Web.
+Pinterest is a popular social network.
+While other social networks like Facebook and Twitter focus on personal sharing and status updates, Pinterest is all about collecting and sharing the things you find on the Web.
+Watch this video from Pinterest to learn more about how Pinterest works.